 When you arrive at the border, agents may seek access to your device by demanding that you type in your password, tell them your password, or (if you use a fingerprint key) press your finger to the sensor.
 This will give the agents access to information you store on your device.
-It will also give them access to information you store in the cloud, including private communications, if that information is accessible through your device via apps or a browser.
 Border agents may also ask you to disclose your social media identifiers, which would allow them to scrutinize your public social media content, even if they do not have access to your devices.
 If proposals being floated as of this writing are adopted, border agents may ask for your social media login credentials (usernames and passwords), which would allow them to scrutinize your private social media content.

 Basic Rules for Everyone

 First, decide how you will respond to border agents’ demands before you arrive at the border.
 Make this decision holistically, in light of your unique risk assessment factors, along with all of the other before-you-arrive decisions discussed above.

 Second, stay calm and respectful.
 Staying calm will help you make better decisions.
 Also, if you get emotional or disrespectful, some agents may escalate the encounter.
 CBP, in turn, pledges to treat travelers with “courtesy, dignity and respect.”13

 Third, do not lie to a border agent.
 It is a crime to make a false statement to a law enforcement official who is asking you questions as part of their job.14

 Fourth, do not physically interfere with a border agent.
 This includes complying with demands to open your luggage or hand over your digital devices.
 Border agents may legally inspect the physical aspects of a device—for example, the battery compartment or inside a case—to ensure that it does not contain contraband such as drugs or explosives.15 If you do physically interfere, border agents may respond with physical force.